 Don’t be discouraged if your child isn’t responsive at first.
 The point is to make it clear that you are engaged and open to discussion.
 One way to open discussion is to ask about current events rather than personal issues.
 This lets your child talk about his feelings and experiences without the pressure of all the focus being on his life.

-My 16-year-old son spends hours primping in the bathroom!
+My 16-year-old son is very focused on appearance.
 Is this normal?

 Teens become very focused on appearance during puberty.
-Though it can disrupt routines and try family members’ patience, primping is normal behavior.
-During puberty, regular bathing becomes essential to help prevent body odor and helps with oily skin.
-So encourage your child’s hygiene habits.
+Though it can disrupt routines and try family members’ patience.
+During puberty, regular bathing is important to help prevent body odor and helps with oily skin.
+So encourage good hygiene habits.
 But discourage your child from becoming obsessed with looks and image.
-Prevent your boy or girl from dressing inappropriately for his or her age.
+Encourage your child to dress appropriately for his or her age.
 Limit makeup use.
 Keep in mind that your child may look mature physically, but emotionally he or she is still developing.

 How much do I need to say about sex?

 About 60% of boys develop breast tissue on one or both sides of the chest during puberty.
 This is called gynecomastia.
 Boys may find it both physically painful and embarrassing.
 Reassure your son that this breast tissue is common and completely normal.
-It usually goes away a year or two after it appears.
-If your son has a lot of pain or other concerns, he should see his healthcare provider.
+It usually goes away a year or 2 after it appears.
+If your son has a lot of pain or other concerns, he should see his health care provider.

 How should I prepare my daughter for her period?

-Getting a period marks a girl’s passage to sexual maturity.
+Getting a period is a normal part of puberty.
 To help make the transition less scary, talk to your daughter about her period BEFORE she gets it.
 Let your daughter know:

 My son often locks himself in his room.
 I think he’s masturbating.
 Should I be worried?

 During puberty, when hormone levels are increasing, interest in sex greatly increases.
 Masturbation (pleasuring oneself sexually) is a common way that both boys and girls explore their sexuality and changing bodies.
 It is very normal and is not harmful to your child.
-Most children and adults don’t like to talk about masturbation.
-But it’s good to let your child know you are available to answer questions.
+But, it can be uncomfortable to talk about masturbation.
+It’s good to let your child know you are available to answer questions.